spingroup/postcss-hubl/README.md

 # postcss-hubl syntax

 ## Purpose

 Allows hubl expressions and hubl statements to be used in their native form in webpack builds.

 ## What is included?

 This is a postcss syntax as specified by the postcss documentation [here](https://github.com/postcss/postcss/blob/main/docs/syntax.md).

 It contains 4 main pieces:

 - Parser
 - Stringifier
 - Tokenizer
-- hubl-clean plugin
+- hubl-clean plugin or rollup-plugin-hubl-cleaner

 All of which are extensions of their respective base postcss counterparts.